sak6lab/rcos-status-updates/fall_2018/week_02.md

 ## Last Week's Accomplishments

 > In this section, you can write about what you accomplished in the previous week.
+Continued learning flask and bootstrap started templates
 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

 ## This Week's Plan
+wire more templates
 > In this section, you can write about what you have planned for next week.

 > Examples: New Bugs to be fixed, Design choices